BlackBrewer/BlackBrewer/README.md

 - 👋 Hi, I’m @BlackBrewer
 - 👀 I’m interested in programing microcontroller
 - 🌱 I’m currently learning 1c
-- ⚡ Fun fact: more than 10 yaers i make beer
+- ⚡ Fun fact: more than 10 years i make beer

 <!---
 BlackBrewer/BlackBrewer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.